DoSomething/forge/README.md

 # Contributing
 The latest version of the pattern library is always available online at [neue.dosomething.org](http://neue.dosomething.org/).
-You can also run the styleguide on your local machine!
+You can also run the pattern library on your local machine!
 Here's the steps:

   1. Clone this repository.
   2. Run `bundle install` and `npm install` to configure dependencies.